shubha8196/shubha8196/README.md

 🎓 Master's in Data Science at University of Washington, Seattle - Class of 2023

-🎓 Bachlor's in Electrical and Computer Engineering at B.M.S College of Engineering - Class of 2017
+🎓 Bachelor's  in Electrical and Computer Engineering at B.M.S College of Engineering - Class of 2017

 ❤️ Interested in solving business problems using Machines Learning and Analytics